domsson/succade/README.md

 | `underline`           | `ul`       | boolean | Whether or not to draw an underline for all blocks. |
 | `block-offset`        | `offset`   | number  | Distance between any two blocks in pixel.
 Default is `0` |

-## name-of-block.ini
+## blocks

-In the block directory, you can create one config file for each block.
-The file name should end in `.ini`.
-The `bin` option points to the script/binary that should be run to create the desired output.
-Some of the values that can be set in these files are the same as in the succaderc file - if so, they will overwrite the behaviour specified there.
-This way, you can set a default font color in `succaderc`, but decide to give some blocks a different one via their own config.
+Every block that has been named in `format` needs is own config section.
+Some of the values that can be set here are the same as in the `bar` section - if so, they will overwrite the behaviour specified there.
+This way, you can set a default font color for the entire bar, but decide to give some blocks a different one.

 | Parameter          | Alias      | Type    | Description |
 |--------------------|------------|---------|-------------|